tomzox/Python-ZVBI/Video-ZVBI/doc/ZVBI.rst

 receiving data from it.
 The class does not support tuning of a channel.

 The constructor creates a capture context with the given parameters.
-Afterward, the read, pull method have to be called frequently for retrieving the data.
+Afterward, one of the *read* or *pull* methods (see below for hints which one to use) have to be called periodically for retrieving the data.
 Usually this is done within a quasi-infinite "while" loop (possibly in a separate thread), but most devices will support "select()" and thus allow asynchronous I/O via event handlers.
 If everything else fails, you can also use polling in fixed intervals slightly lower than the (interlaced) video frame rate (e.g. 2*30 Hz for NTSC, 2*25 Hz for PAL)

 The context is automatically deleted and the device closed when the object is destroyed.